CCI-BIO/Pan-cancerAnalysis/README.md

-<b>Unravelling cuproplasia pan-cancer signatures and predicting patient outcomes</b>
+<b>Gene regulatory networks identify pan-cancer cuproplaisa-related gene signatures to predict patient outcome</b>

 This repository includes the scripts and data of the proposed method.